-In accordance with the international human rights principle of necessity, 62 governments should limit the data obtained from individuals to that which is strictly and demonstrably necessary to achieve a legitimate aim.
+1. Limit the purpose for which these data are collected and In accordance with the international human rights principle of necessity, 62 governments should limit the data obtained from individuals used.
+Put in place proper measures to prevent user profiling based on the data volunteered. to that which is strictly and demonstrably necessary to achieve a legitimate aim.
 That aim shall be clearly defined and publicised.
 Furthermore, lawmakers should put in place both security and legal measures to prevent user profiling.